staking-foundation/docs/docs/04-lst.md

 Diva's Liquid Staking Token is available in a rebasing (divETH) and non-rebasing version (wdivETH), to fit all use cases.

-It's designed to be compatible with Lido's liquid staking tokens to facilitate integrations with apps that already support stETH or wstETH.
+It's designed in similarity to Lido's liquid staking tokens to facilitate integrations with apps that already support stETH or wstETH.
 :::